Meet our Article Contributors

 - Mixed Ministry, Working Together as Brothers and Sisters in an Oversexed Society

 Married for 45 years, she and David are proud parents of two married daughters and the grandparents of five.
 David is a retired computer engineer who serves the Lord as a lay prison chaplain and is now taking courses at DTS.

-Dr. Sandra Glahn is a professor in the Media Arts and Worship department at Dallas Theological Seminary (DTS).
-She holds a Master of Theology degree from DTS and a Ph.D. in the Humanities-Aesthetic Studies from the University of Texas at Dallas.
-The author or coauthor of more than 20 books, including the Coffee Cup Bible Study series, Dr. Glahn is a frequent retreat speaker.
+Dr. Sandra Glahn earned her ThM at Dallas Theological Seminary (DTS) and her PhD at the University of Texas at Dallas (UTD) in Humanities—Aesthetic Studies.
+A professor in the Media Arts and Worship department at DTS (and also on loan to Pastoral Ministries), she teaches courses in writing, medieval art and spirituality, gender, and sexual ethics.
+She is the author of more than twenty books, including the Coffee Cup Bible Study series.
+Her latest book is Vindicating the Vixens.
 Her areas of expertise are in Bible books, first-century backgrounds, women’s issues, the history of ideas about gender, and writing for publication.

 Virginia Grounds is a teacher, speaker and author with a passion for helping women grow in their faith through study of the Bible.
 She loves the Lord Jesus, her husband, her children, grandchildren and her church.
 She is the Founder of Majestic Inspirations, which is her personal ministry of speaking and writing.
 She is the author of Facing Fears, Quenching Flames, a devotional guide to freedom from fear and anger that was written for the clients of Victim Relief Ministries where she served alongside her husband for 13 years.
 Virginia taught women’s Bible Studies in her church for 20 years and is now heard on her radio program that airs on Sunday mornings at 8:00 am out of WEBO, Owego, New York.
 In her free time, Virginia enjoys reading and laughing with girlfriends.